mimiMonads/vixeny/ReadMe.md

 };
 ```

-- **"hasName"**: It is the name of the server, and it always has to finish with "/", for example: "http://127.0.0.1:8080/".
-The router will be 5% faster if a name is given.
+- **"hasName"**: This is the name of the server, and it must always end with "/", for example: "http://127.0.0.1:8080/".
+The router will operate 5% faster if a name is provided.

-- **"paramsStartsWith"**: By default, a parameter is defined by ":" next to a "/".
+- **"paramsStartsWith"**: By default, a parameter is defined by ":" following a "/".
 Changing this value will take the first character and check if it's followed by "/" to start a new parameter.

-- **"notFound"**: Changes the default NOT_FOUND.
+- **"notFound"**: Modifies the default NOT_FOUND response.

-- **"badMethod"**: Changes the default BAD_METHOD.
+- **"badMethod"**: Modifies the default BAD_METHOD response.

 ## Methods

-There are four methods:
+There are four main methods:

 ```typescript
 type ParamsMethod = "GET" | "HEAD" | "POST" | "DELETE";
 ```

-## Experimental
+## Experimental Features

-***These methods can change over time and are not finished.***
+***These features are still under development and may change over time.***

 ### Stringifier

-A JSON Stringifier based on JSONSchema.
-It is important to notice that:
+This feature is a JSON Stringifier based on JSONSchema.
+Noteworthy aspects are:
-- It does not verify the JSON.
+- It doesn't verify the JSON.
 - It cannot fail.
-- If a key is missing and it is required, it will be "null".
-Otherwise, it will not be added to the final string.
+- If a required key is missing, it will be "null".
+Otherwise, it won't be added to the final string.

 Example usage: